 And said, well, just, you know, ask them kind of what their goals are in the next three to six months, ask them kind of, is there anything major going on in their life, ask them you know, where do they want to be in a year and just check in?
 I’m like, well, I can do that.
 Like that’s fun.
 And I’ll never forget, like actually meeting with, in the first round of those at the time I had a lot of part-time staff.
 So I was doing probably, you know, almost 10 or 12 per quarter, which turns out to be a really busy week, you know, cause I would allocate an hour per quarterly review and relationally, it connected me so much with my staff.
 It allowed me to kind of really understand where they were.
 It allowed me to kind of play a bigger mentorship role in their lives.

 And that was great.
 And I pretty much would do that regularly, consistently.
-And then when I got to Two-Brain and they talked and they introduced the career roadmap, I thought, man, this is actually a way better way to do it because I think what I had been doing was it was too focused on connecting relationally.
+And then when I got to Two-Brain and they talked and they introduced the career Growth ToolKit, I thought, man, this is actually a way better way to do it because I think what I had been doing was it was too focused on connecting relationally.
 So it’s like my mentor in Two-Brain.
 I mean, I appreciate her, she appreciates me, you know, we appreciate each other, but also she’s here to help my business.
 Right.
 So it’s like, I understand that.
 And she understands that because if we get on the call and we just talk about, you know, my family, kids, my, you know, her personal life, my personal life, then it’s kinda like, well, why am I doing this?
 Not to say that in a rude way, but it’s, you know, cause I appreciate people, but I actually, I think it’s better in the Two-Brain that that is the way it is, that it’s focused on the business.

 Right.
 And it’s focused on me as a business owner, her as a business mentor.
 Well, I kind of had turned that quarterly review into like a hundred percent relationship and zero business.
-Well, career roadmap on the other hand is really more career-focused quarterly review, which employees, they like that.
+Well, career Growth ToolKit on the other hand is really more career-focused quarterly review, which employees, they like that.
 And they want that.
 And so it gives me, gave me some structure.
 So actually, you know, that last May, 2020 is when I kind of had introduced this new role of operations manager going back to earlier in the call, which is kind of what I wanted some help developing this person.
-And he is the one that does those career roadmaps.
+And he is the one that does those career Growth ToolKits.
 And so, it’s based on the outline, given to us in the Two-Brain.
 And it is, you know, a great way.
 Cause it almost like here’s the problem with me.

 I am so relationship focused, right?
 If I did those, we would end up going 95% how are you doing in your life?
 What’s going on?
 And then 5% career and focus on.
 And so I’m almost the problem, you know, it sounds so terrible, but that’s how I’m wired.
 I’m wired to just, you know, love people in relationship.
 And that doesn’t necessarily mean that like, if you don’t do that, you don’t love people because part of loving people is like really focused on the career side and talking about the things, how are they going to achieve their financial goals and how are they going to continue to develop in their role in the gym and you know, in the career.
 So, I just found out that I’m probably not the best person to do this.
 But having a little bit of a blueprint really helps in guiding my operations manager to do that.

 And when you’ve done that stuff, you’ve got a couple of things accomplished.
 So you’ve got relationship building, obviously just meeting with someone.
 I’ve heard this from other gym owners, regardless of what you talk about, just doing a one-on-one meeting regularly with a staff member, every quarter is going to build relationships, open lines of communication, all the stuff that you said you were excellent at.
-The second part of that now is the career roadmap where you actually have someone according to a plan, trying to figure out, is this person happy?
+The second part of that now is the career Growth ToolKit where you actually have someone according to a plan, trying to figure out, is this person happy?
 Does he or she need and want more?
 What opportunities can you provide?
 How can this person make more money?
 What ideas do they have?
 The whole thing.
 And you map out this exact route to success and what that does.
 You’ve got the relationship part covered.
 What this does is ensures that that employee and staff member now has a path to a career as opposed to the dead end.

 You know, I’m not making enough, there’s no opportunities and I’m going to go into anothjer industry, which we’ve seen all too often in fitness.
 So I love that you’re doing these things that I love even more, that you’ve delegated them.
 Because again, that frees up like 12 hours of your schedule, but it also ensures that, like you said, if you’re just a relationship guy and that’s what you focus on, this ensures that the relationship is built through someone else, but the business end of it is also covered.
 So that’s really cool.
 The other thing related to that I want to ask about is your daily huddles.
 Meetings are notorious time-wasters.
 And like, I just used to cringe when I would have to, when I worked in an office and had to meet with people because it’s generally just nothing really gets done, but you do daily huddles.
 So tell me where they come from, what happens in them and how do you get a return on that investment?
 Because if you think about 50 minutes with your entire staff, that’s actually a lot of hours.